SketchResponse/sketchresponse/docs/probconfig_plugins.md

 # Problem Configuration Plugins

-This document provides a description of all the SketchResponse plugins and how to declare them.
+This document provides a description of all the SketchResponse problem configuration parameters and how to declare them.
 Declaring any plugin in a grader's problem configuration enables the selection of that plugin in the javascript front-end tool.